faulhornlabs/csip/README.md

 Planned performance improvements:

 - optimize chained rewrite rules produced by pattern match compilation
-- fast head of spine access in terms and values
 - parsing and pretty printing should be near linear time operation
 - faster supercombinator evaluation using interpreted register machines
 - run staging on closed meta level values